timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS.md

   * (1) the actual cost, or, in the case of an individual acquiring a residence already adapted with special features, the fair market value, of the adaptations determined by the Secretary under such section 2101(b) to be reasonably necessary, or

-  * (2) $12,000.
+  * (2) $19,733.

 * (c) The amount of assistance afforded under subsection (a) for an individual authorized assistance by section 2101(a) of this title shall not be reduced by reason that title to the housing unit, which is vested in the individual, is also vested in any other person, if the individual resides in the housing unit.

-* (d)(1) The aggregate amount of assistance available to an individual under section 2101(a) of this title shall be limited to $63,780.
+* (d)(1) The aggregate amount of assistance available to an individual under section 2101(a) of this title shall be limited to $98,492.

-* (2) The aggregate amount of assistance available to an individual under section 2101(b) of this title shall be limited to $12,756.
+* (2) The aggregate amount of assistance available to an individual under section 2101(b) of this title shall be limited to $19,733.

-* (3) No veteran may receive more than three grants of assistance under this chapter.
+* (3) Subject to subsection (f), no veteran may receive more than six grants of assistance under this chapter.

 * (e)(1) Effective on October 1 of each year (beginning in 2009), the Secretary shall increase the amounts described in subsection (b)(2) and paragraphs (1) and (2) of subsection (d) in accordance with this subsection.